 Even though the trail is fairly easy, you’ll find yourself in need of a break after hours of biking.
 Check in to either the Black Dog Inn or Creeper’s End Lodging, both a short distance from Abingdon’s best restaurants and shops, then get ready for your evening out.
 We started with Wolf Hills Brewing, ordering a flight to get a taste of their excellent brews.
 The brewery crafts small batches of unique beers, focusing on perfecting the quality of their beers rather than mass-producing large quantities.
 A few top picks were the Blackberry Gose, Wes’s Wheat, and the Oatmeal Vanilla Porter, a heavenly dessert-like brew that will impress even the light beer drinkers.

 Abingdon has tons of noteworthy restaurants (fun fact: there are more restaurants per-capita in Abingdon than in San Francisco), so narrowing it down for dinner is no easy task.
-We recommend dining at either 128 Pecan or Morgan’s.
+We recommend dining at either 128 Pecan or Rain Restaurant.
 128 Pecan is casual yet timeless, with a menu featuring upscale southern fare.
 Start with an appetizer (both the calamari and the parmesan fries were delicious), then choose from entrees like grilled lamb chops, shrimp & grits, and lemon rosemary grilled chicken.

 After dinner, stroll over to the Barter Theatre to catch a show.
 The official state theatre of Virginia, the Barter Theatre has been a staple of the community since 1933.
 Resident actors team up with special guest stars to put on popular Broadway plays and musicals like Steel Magnolias, Singin’ in the Rain, and Sister Act.

 photo credit: Sam Dean IG: @sdeanphotos